SCIFIHISTORY.NET

 To the film's credit, Swamp Thing enjoyed a 1983 Saturn Award nomination in the category of 'Best Horror Film' from the Academy Of Science Fiction, Fantasy, And Horror Films.

 A star is born!
 On this day in 1982, The Beast Within first showed itself to audiences ... cinematically, that is.
-Directed by Philippe Mora, the SciFi/Horror starred Ronny Cox, Bibi Besch, and Paul Clemens; and here's the plot summary as provided by IMDB.com:
+Directed by Philippe Mora from a script by Tom Holland, the SciFi/Horror starred Ronny Cox, Bibi Besch, and Paul Clemens.
+Here's the plot summary as provided by IMDB.com:

 "A young woman gets raped by a mysterious man-creature, and years later her son begins a horrific transformation into a similar beast."